 We have looked over every aspect of why you need a Will even if you think that you don’t have any property of value and I hope that you have come to the obvious conclusion that a Will is always necessary.

-The decision should however be straightforward when you realise that writing a Will takes about 20 minutes and costs only £24.95.
+The decision should however be straightforward when you realise that writing a Will takes about 20 minutes and the cost to write a Will is only £39.95.
 The emotional and financial burden passed onto your family of dying without a Will is massive in comparison.